RatelimitedME/RLPanel-v1/SECURITY.md

 ### Where should I report security issues?

 In order to give the community time to respond and upgrade we strongly urge you report all security issues privately.
-Please use our [vulnerability disclosure program at Hacker One](https://hackerone.com/ratelimited) to provide details and repro steps and we will respond ASAP.
+Please use our [vulnerability disclosure program at Hacker One](https://hackerone.com/ratelimited) [Not deployed as of yet] to provide details and repro steps and we will respond ASAP.
 If you prefer not to use Hacker One, email us directly at `security@ratelimited.me` with details and repro steps.
 Security issues *always* take precedence over bug fixes and feature work.
 We can and do mark releases as "urgent" if they contain serious security fixes.

 ### What counts as a security issue?